sumbach/modern-cljs/doc/tutorial-19.md

 ```

 > NOTE 11: The first time you run the `lein search` command it will take
-> a lot of time to return results because it has to create the index.
+> a long time to return results because it has to create a local search index.

-> NOTE 12: Obviously you should search for your clojars' group name,
+> NOTE 12: Obviously you should search for your clojars group name,
 > not for mine.

 ### Update the modern-cljs project

-Having published all the snapshot releases of the `shoreleave` libs
+Having published all the snapshot releases of the `shoreleave` libs, we now have
-directly on indirectly used in the `modern-cljs` project, we now have
-to modify its `project.clj` by updating the group-id of its
+to modify the `modern-cljs` `project.clj` by updating the group-id of its
 dependencies as follows:

 ```clj